Subscribe to get more!

 At the right time of year, once you ‘get your eye in’ on them, you’ll find yourself gathering bucketfuls of them with very little effort.

 Laccaria are a very common mushroom in Pine forests.
 They occur either individually or, more often in groups that may cover a large area.
-There are several species in Australia and the good news is that they’re all edible.

 You can harvest a lot of Laccaria (is the plural ‘Laccaria’ or ‘Laccarias‘?) in a short time.
 They can be a bit fibrous and stringy, especially the stems.
 Myself, I like them pickled or dried and powdered as they take on a stronger taste this way.